Authentication

 Section titled “Troubleshooting””No credentials found”

-Section titled “”No credentials found””If the Anthropic token profile is missing, run claude setup-token on the
+Section titled “”No credentials found””If the Anthropic profile is missing, configure an Anthropic API key on the gateway host or set up the Anthropic setup-token path, then re-check:

 openclaw models statusToken expiring/expired

 Section titled “Token expiring/expired”Run openclaw models status to confirm which profile is expiring.
-If the profile
+If an